gabboraron/ibiology---Microscopy-Series/README.md

 |--|--|

 **Refraction is the bending of light (it also happens with sound, water and other waves) as it passes from one transparent substance into another.
 [Law of refrection](https://www.britannica.com/science/refraction): $n_isin(\phi_i) = n_rsin(\phi_t)$** In this [equation](https://farside.ph.utexas.edu/teaching/316/lectures/node128.html) $\phi_1$ is the angle subtended between the incident ray and the normal to the interface, and $\phi_2$ is the angle subtended between the refracted ray and the normal to the interface.
 The quantities $n_1$ and $n_2$ are termed the refractive indices of media 1 and 2, respectively.
 Thus, the law of refraction predicts that a light-ray always deviates more towards the normal in the optically denser medium: i.e., the medium with the higher refractive index.
 By definition, the refractive index $n$ of a dielectric medium of dielectric constant $K$ is given by $n=\sqrt{K}$.
-[Table](https://farside.ph.utexas.edu/teaching/316/lectures/node128.html#t12.1) below shows the refractive indices of some common materials (for yellow light of wavelength $\lambda =589$nm).
+[Table](https://farside.ph.utexas.edu/teaching/316/lectures/node128.html#t12.1) below shows the refractive indices of some common materials (for yellow light of wavelength $\lambda =589$ nm).

 | material | $n$ |
 | --- | --- |